tmarsteel/jcli/docs/detailed.md

 ## Options

-Options are configured using the `<option>`-tag.
+Options MUST be configured using the `<option>`-tag.
 The `identifier` attribute MUST be set.
-**Note:** the content of the identifier-attribute is the string that you will have to use to access the option with from your code.
+**Note:** the content of the identifier-attribute is the string that is used to identify the option within the configuration and when accessing its value after parsing input.

-Inside that tag you can specify as many aliases (for abbreviation or compatibility) as you wish.
+Inside that tag you MAY specify as many aliases (for abbreviation or compatibility) as you wish.
 The identifier as well as all the aliases will be recognized.

-You MAY specify a `<default>`-tag.
+You MAY specify a `<default>` tag.
 This will be the value used when the option is not set.
-Omitting the `<default>` tag will cause an error if the option is not given in input parsed.
+If a `<default>` tag is not given and the option is given in parsed input the value of the option will be `null`.
+To enforce an option set `required="true"` on the `<option>` tag.

-You MAY specify one <filter>-tag that will hint to the parser how to validate input given to that option.
+You MAY specify one `<filter>`-tag that will hint to the validator how to validate input given to that option.
 See below for filters.

 for example: